 Supplemental Materials Optional for All Applicants

-NOTE: All optional supplemental material (see below) combined with the personal statement should NOT exceed four pages.
+NOTE: All optional supplemental material (see below), when combined with the personal statement, should NOT exceed four pages, double-spaced, 12-point font.
 Supplemental addenda should follow your personal statement and be appropriately labeled within the personal statement document you plan to upload with your application.
-Supplemental materials submitted after the four-page limit has been reached may not be added.
+Supplemental materials submitted after the four-page limit for the personal statement and optional supplemental materials has been reached may not be added.

 - Diversity Statement describing background or an experience that enables an applicant to bring a unique perspective to the study of law or contribute to serving diverse populations